Akhil-Sharma30/Akhil-Sharma30.github.io/content/about.md

 ---
 Hi, here’s a little about me.
 _____________________________
-> I am an final year engineering student at the **[University of Delhi](http://du.ac.in/)**, pursuing a major in IT and Mathematics.
+> I have completed my Bachelor's from **[University of Delhi](http://du.ac.in/)**, pursuing a major in IT and Mathematics.
 I develop and  (see [/opensource](/opensource/), which I believe are the key to collaborative and reproducible research.
 >

 > I am currently working in [CiSTUP,IISc](https://cistup.iisc.ac.in) as Research Intern for the **Design and Development of Traffic Scenarios using Unity**.
 Previously I have worked with [Agnisys](https://www.agnisys.com) as an **AI Reinforcement** and **Machine Learning Engineer**, where my work here revolves around creating a **ChatBot** using LLM's for the company's documentation and **[IIT Delhi](https://home.iitd.ac.in/)** to Develop an Mixed Reality (MR) platform for J**oint Attention Training** for individuals with **Autism Spectrum Disorder (ASD).**